 As an entrepreneur, you have the wherewithal to achieve your work objectives but probably find aspects of running your business challenging.
 As you can’t be an expert in everything, all at once, this is completely normal.

-For example, the new role of staff management – an integral though frequently not entirely welcome aspect of running your own business – overwhelming and inordinately time-consuming.
-Not only is it your job to effectively shepherd your staff but you also need to ensure that their professional objectives are addressed.
-In fact, far from being an unnecessary drain on your time, doing so will assist with crucial staff retention and also provide you with the future leaders of your business – the people, in other words, to whom you can delegate some of your responsibilities as your own increase with the growth of your business.
+For example, the new role of staff-management is an integral although frequently not entirely welcomed aspect of owning a business.
+Not only is it your job to effectively shepherd staff, but you also need to ensure that their professional objectives are addressed.
+This can quickly become overwhelming and inordinately time-consuming.
+It’s often difficult to prioritise and find time to develop staff.
+Especially, as it tends to drain time within your current circumstances.
+Which you often need to spend keeping your business afloat to ensure a future.
+However, far from being an unnecessary drain on your time, doing so will assist with crucial staff retention.
+It will provide you with the future leaders of your business.
+These are the people, to whom you can delegate some of your responsibilities as they increase with the growth of your business.

-“A successful coach is someone who has a high level of emotional intelligence, is self-aware but others-focused, and is able to build authentic and trusting relationships with others,” she says.
-They have the qualities, in other words, to develop and empower – not train – leaders.
+A successful business coach is someone who is self-aware and has a high emotional-intelligence.
+They are able to build authentic and trusting relationships with others.
+Fundamentally, they have the qualities necessary to develop and empower – not train – leaders.

 While a good coach should have specific character traits, this is not enough to best ensure a success coaching process.
 When hiring a business coach, confirm that they are well qualified.
 Coaching qualifications should be from a reputable, well recognised institution which has a reputation for producing good coaches.
 Coaching is performance focused, therefore ask about their past track record.
 Your needs will be best met by someone who is results orientated, with success stories to support their coaching approach.
 Additionally, ask them about how they keep themselves up-to-date.
 You need someone who consistently updates themselves so that they can harness the advantages of the latest coaching strategies for you.